How do I read the Catholic Bible in Chronological Order?

 By clicking on the image below you will be taken to one of our partners, who has compiled a one-year reading program for the Bible in chronological order, including commentary on the passages.

 Some people find it challenging to read so much of the Bible.
 However, they all agree it brings them great peace and understanding.
 We hope you are ready for a challenge which will bring you closer to God.

 New Testament Books of the Bible in Chrological Order – Reading Plan

 Below is a table of the books of the New Testament in order of when they were composed.

 |2 Corinthians||Paul||57||Macedonia (Philippi?)|

-If you are going to try and learn how to read the Catholic Bible from its proper chronological order, then you may very well find that your understanding of the Bible will become a little strained.
+If you are going to try and learn how to read the Catholic Bible from its proper chronological order, then you may very well find that your understanding of the Bible will deepen.

 How to read the Catholic Bible from its correct chronological order is to treat it as though it were a legitimate book, written by a single pontificate, rather than a collection of documents arranged by the Popes.

 This means that you will have to take every papal pronouncement on its face at face value, treating each papal act as though it happened yesterday.
 It is this that will allow you to read the Catholic Church in its true light.

 - Some people want to read the whole Bible from beginning to end (from the Book of Genesis to the Book of Revelation).